Uniswap/org-v1/src/pages/docs/v1/01-frontend-integration/03-trade-tokens.md

 The variables needed to determine price when trading between ETH and ERC20 tokens is:

-- ETH reserve size of the ERC20 exchange
+- ETH reserve size of the ERC20 pair
-- ERC20 reserve size of the ERC20 exchange
+- ERC20 reserve size of the ERC20 pair
 - Amount sold \(input\) or amount bought \(output\)

 ### Amount Bought \(sell order\)